 Electrofibrous filters provide greater efficiency and longer service life for the medium efficiency filters used to protect HEPA filters.
 They have been used in gloveboxes and for other applications.
 Laboratory tests conducted at LLNL using test and sodium chloride aerosols have shown that an electrofibrous medium efficiency filter increases in efficiency from 40 to 90 percent as 10 kV is applied to the electrode.
-A comparison of uncharged, triboelectrically charged, and permanently charged fibrous filters demonstrated the higher collection efficiency of the permanently charged fibrous filters are medium efficiency filters for HEPA filters in exhaust air systems or gloveboxes used to burn uranium turnings, they significantly prolonged the life of the final filters.
+A comparison of uncharged, triboelectrically charged, and permanently charged fibrous filters demonstrated the higher collection efficiency of the permanently charged filter design for sub-micrometer particles.
+When continuously charged electrofibrous filters were applied as medium efficiency filters for HEPA filters in exhaust air systems or gloveboxes used to burn uranium turnings, they significantly prolonged the life of the final filters.